Holdingham: Education

 The Sleaford Holdingham Ward does not contain any schools or other educational facilities.
 Education is provided in Sleaford, where there are four primary schools.
 The nearest are Church Lane School (on Church Lane) and Our Lady of Good Counsel Roman Catholic Primary School (on the Drove); there is also the William Alvey Church of England Primary School on Eastgate and St Botolph's Church of England Primary School in Quarrington.
 There are also primary schools in the nearby villages of Leasingham, Kirkby la Thorpe and North Rauceby.

-There are three secondary schools in Sleaford, each with sixth forms: Carre's Grammar School, a boys' grammar school and selective academy; Kesteven and Sleaford High School, a selective academy and girls' grammar school; and St George's Academy (a mixed non-selective comprehensive school and academy).
-The grammar schools are selective and pupils are required to pass the Eleven plus exam.
+There are three secondary schools in Sleaford, each with sixth forms: Carre's Grammar School, a boys' grammar school and selective academy; Kesteven and Sleaford High School, a selective academy and girls' grammar school; and St George's Academy, a mixed non-selective comprehensive school and academy.
+The grammar schools are selective and pupils are required to pass the eleven-plus exam.
 St George's is not academically selective.
-The co-educational Sleaford Joint Sixth Form consortium allows pupils to choose subjects taught at all three schools.
+The co-educational Sleaford Joint Sixth Form consortium allows pupils to choose sixth form courses taught at all three schools regardless of which one they are based at.

 Religion

-Holdingham had a chapel in the Middle Ages, which was last in use in the 1550s; it has subsequently disappeared and its location is not known with certainty.
+Holdingham had a chapel in the Middle Ages, which was last in use in the 1550s; it subsequently disappeared and its location is not known with certainty.
 As of 2020, Sleaford provides the focus for religious worship.
 Anglican services normally take place at St Denys' Church, by the town's market place; Holdingham falls within the ecclesiastical parish of New Sleaford.
 There is a Catholic church (Our Lady of Good Counsel) on Jermyn Street.
 Sleaford United Reformed Church and the Sleaford Community Church merged in 2008 to form the Sleaford Riverside Church, which meets at premises on Southgate.
 Sleaford Methodist Church is located on Northgate.
 New Life Church Ministries have a centre on Mareham Lane.
 The Salvation Army has a chapel on West Banks.
 The Sleaford Muslim Community Association has a prayer hall on Station Road.
 Sleaford Spiritualist Church operates on Westgate.